keramiozsoy/petshop/README.md

 ## Linux
 ```
 git clone https://github.com/keramiozsoy/petshop.git
+cd petshop/petshop
+ls -l
+src pom.xml

 ```
 ## if you want to use with eclipse after that above command use
+This command use in pom.xml directory
 ```
 mvn eclipse:eclipse
 ```